 One method that works great for searing is a very hot cast iron pan.
 A blow torch also works without making a lot of smoke, but that is my least favorite way.
 My favorite way to sear my sous vide steaks is with a charcoal chimney.

 First, fill the charcoal chimney about half the way full of charcoal and light when the coals are red hot, place a small grate on the chimney.
-Before adding your steak to the grill use, a paper towel adds some oil to the grate.
+Before adding your steak to the grill use, a paper towel and add some oil to the grate.
 Then place your steak on the grate.
 After 30 seconds, flip it over.

-After 30 another seconds, flip and rotate 90 degrees.
+After 30 seconds, flip and rotate 90 degrees.
 After another 30 seconds, flip again.
 This should give you nice grill marks on both sides.